tayden-b/bookly-agent/README.md

 > hey I need a few things - where is my order, I also want to return one of my books that came damaged, and how long does standard shipping take? my email is sarah@example.com

 Answers the parts it can, then asks about the one part that is genuinely ambiguous.
-Nothing gets dropped.

 ### Something it cannot do